 Such waltzing was not easy.

 I am bi-occupational (that should be a category on a census form) like the vast majority of poets.
-My job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
+Currently, my job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
 I’m also a poet or at least a wannabe poet and find myself filling out online profiles where occupation is the question.
-The first thing I write is Engineering Equipment Operator, (that’s where the money is and it is a government job title that sounds more impressive), then a slash before turning to my chosen vocation.
-The only problem is the term poet is rather a cliché and needs a makeover, so recently I wrote, Word Lighterage Engineer.
-I figure this phrase will give some pause to the reader and hopefully cause them, if they don’t know the word, to look it up.
-Then they can decide if I am a certifiable eccentric or completely bonkers.
-Either way, they will come to find Word Lighterage Engineer unexpected and has a couple of different meanings while at the same time describes something of what a poet does.
+The first thing I write is Engineering Equipment Operator, (that’s where the money is and the government job title sounds more impressive), then a slash is written before turning to my chosen vocation, poet.

 Word play anyone?
 Leave a note in the comments.